 Aortobifemoral bypass; Femoropopliteal; Femoral popliteal; Aorta-bifemoral bypass; Axillo-bifemoral bypass; Ilio-bifemoral bypass; Femoral-femoral bypass; Distal leg bypass

-Eisenhauer AC, White CJ.
-Endovascular treatment of noncoronary obstructive vascular disease.
-In: Libby P, Bonow RO, Mann DL, Zipes DP, eds.
+Eisenhauer AC, White CJ, Biatt DL.
+Endovascular treatment of noncorononary obstructive vascular disease.
+IN: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 59.
+9th ed.
+Philadelphia, Pa: Saunders Elsevier; 2011:chap 63.